cycscarlos/cycscarlos/README.md

             my free time, I develop websites and applications for desktop computers, servers, and smartphones"

-              My complete CV can be seen in the following link:
+              My complete portfolios can be seen at the following links:

 </p>
 <!-- ![zCoder Online CV!](https://carlos-colmenares-a.netlify.app) -->